stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/txtlistindentation/get_character/_index.md

 title: Aspose::Words::Saving::TxtListIndentation::get_Character method
 linktitle: get_Character
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::TxtListIndentation::get_Character method.
+description: 'Aspose::Words::Saving::TxtListIndentation::get_Character method.
 Gets or sets which character to use for indenting list levels.
-The default value is '\0', that means there is no indentation in C++.
+The default value is ''\0'', that means there is no indentation in C++.'
 type: docs
 weight: 200
 url: /cpp/aspose.words.saving/txtlistindentation/get_character/